arashkaffamanesh/practical-kubernetes-problems/README.md

 }
 ```

 We can see the service account default is linked to the namespace where it exists and is using the secret default-token-24pbl.
+This token is available in the filesystem of each container of the Pod of the attached ServiceAccount.

 ### Using a Custom ServiceAccount